Beezity/nosave-linux/README.md

 This tool mainly targets Linux systems, especially those running Fedora/Niri, but you can easily adapt the script to work more universally.

+Note: the files are entirely redundant, you can just skip cloning the repo and instead head straight to step 2 onwards.

 ## 🚀 Instructions

 ### 1. Clone the Repository